ibm-cloud-docs/cephaas/block_storage_volume_sds_view.md

 | Mapped hosts | Displays a list of all hosts present in the system.|
 {: caption="Table 2.
 Volume details" caption-side="bottom"}

+The Actions menu on the volume details page shows the actions that you can take.
 Table 3 shows Actions menu options from the volume details page.

 | Action | Description |